-lents) for 1 ton of pig iron in 1929 was 1.6 tons, in 1934 1.48 tons.
+The use of coal (coke calculated in coal equivalents) for one ton of pig iron in 1929 was 1.6 tons, in 1934, 1.48 tons.

-In the textile industry during the last few years, old machinery has been to a certain extent replaced by new, while spindles and looms have been speeded up.
+In the textile industry during the last few years old machinery has been to a certain extent replaced by new, while spindles and looms have been speeded up.
 The number of looms per worker has increased, etc.

-Similar to the United States before the 1929 crisis, in a number of branches of industry there has been far-reaching standardisation and rate fixing.
+Similar to the United States before the 1929 crisis, in a number of branches of industry there have been far reaching standardization and rate fixing.

-For increasing the productivity of labour new systems of pay have been introduced, partly in agreement with the trade unions, partly against the resistance of the workers.
+For increasing the productivity of la-

+bor new systems of pay have been introduced, partly in agreement with the trade unions, partly against the resistance of the workers.